 - I would not advise to stay in Grand Teton for visiting Yellowstone as you will be spending more time in the traffic than sightseeing.

 - Commuting from any other place is really not doable, as the distances in Yellowstone are big, bison jams unpredictable, and traffic at the entrance gates, especially at Grand Teton NP, and the main landmarks can be really busy.
+If you are short on time and decide to stay in Jackson, WY then consider taking an organised day tour to Yellowstone in order to get the most out of your time there.

 This brings us back to West Yellowstone.
 Located just outside the West Entrance of Yellowstone National park, West Yellowstone offers the best price-quality accommodation for visiting Yellowstone National Park.
 From simple cabins and motels to a variety of upper price range hotels – it is your best bet for finding the best accommodation deals for your visit to Yellowstone.